 82-year-old Nettie's memory is failing - so how can she be certain what they say about her is true?
 The second novel from the BAMB Reader Award shortlisted author, for fans of Anita Shreve and Maggie O'Farrell.

-Can you love a man you barely remember?
+Can you love someone you barely remember?

 Eighty-two-year-old Nettie still hears the occasional gossiping, but most have forgotten what she did.